khoih-prog/EthernetWebServer_STM32/README.md

 1. STM32 boards with built-in Ethernet such as :
   - Nucleo-144 (F429ZI, F767ZI)
   - Discovery (STM32F746G-DISCOVERY)
+  - All STM32 Boards with Built-in Ethernet, See [How To Use Built-in Ethernet](https://github.com/khoih-prog/EthernetWebServer_STM32/issues/1)

 2. STM32 boards (with 64+K Flash) running EMC28J60 shields
 - Nucleo-144